cgabriel5/nodecliac/resources/editors/atom/README.md

 _Package requires a manual install for now._

-Clone the repo and copy package (`resources/editors/atom/language-acmap`) to Atom's packages folder:
+Clone the repo and copy the package (`resources/editors/atom/language-acmap`) to Atom's packages folder:

 - **Windows**: